-I have 60+ peer reviewed papers including articles in psychology journals such as: Perspectives in Psychological Science; American Psychologist; and Psychological Science; as well as key journals in Environmental Sciences e.g. Global Environmental Change, Environment International, Environmental Science & Technology, and Journal of Toxicology and Environmental Health, Part B. Our NSF award winning graphic on pharmaceutical pollution was published in Science, and my work on green space was the focus of two different Research Highlights in the journal Nature.
+I have 80+ publications including articles in: Three of the top ten Psychology (Multidisciplinary) journals: Perspectives in Psychological Science; American Psychologist; and Psychological Science; as well as key journals in Environmental Sciences e.g. Global Environmental Change, Environment International, Environmental Science & Technology, and Journal of Toxicology and Environmental Health, Part B. Our NSF award winning graphic on pharmaceutical pollution was published in Science, and my work on green space has been the focus of a Research Highlight (2014) and Outlook Article (2016) in the journal Nature.

-I have been Co-I on grants totalling over £13 million from funding bodies such as ESRC, NERC, NIHR, DEFRA and EU Horizons2020.
-Of this total approximately £1.2 million was as PI or Work Package lead.
+I have been Co-I on grants totalling over £22 million from funding bodies such as DEFRA, ESRC, EU Horizons2020, GCRF, NERC and NIHR.
+Of this £1.2 million was as PI or Work Package lead.

 I have a Postgraduate Certificate in Learning and Teaching in Higher Education and teach a module on ‘Nature, Health & Wellbeing’ on the MSc in Environment and Human Health.
 I have also taught courses on Choice & Decision Making, Behaviour Change, Persuasion, Positive Psychology, and Human Factors.
-I have 5 current PhD students and 6 completions (5 within 3 years).
+I have 4 current PhD students and 7 completions.

-I am on the scientific advisory groups for Public Health England’s ‘Healthy People, Healthy Places’ and Natural England’s ‘Outdoors for All’ programmes and was Secretary for the Society for Risk Analysis – Europe (2011-2016).
+I am on the scientific advisory committee for Public Health England’s ‘Healthy People, Healthy Places’ and Natural England’s ‘Outdoors for All’ programmes and was Secretary for the Society for Risk Analysis – Europe (2011-2016).